MohammadBalqis/MohammadBalqis/README.md

 ---

 ### 💻 [The Digital Hub Website](https://github.com/MohammadBalqis/The-Digital-Hub-Website)
-A professional web portal for **The Digital Hub (Beirut Souks)** program.
+A professional website for **The Digital Hub (Beirut Souks)**, built using **Laravel**.
+- ⚙️ Developed with **Laravel Framework**, **Blade templates**, and **MySQL**
+- 🔐 Includes **Authentication and Role-Based Access Control**
-- 🌍 Fully responsive and interactive frontend built with **React**
+- 🌍 Fully responsive layout with dashboard and admin controls
-- 📄 Highlights **digital projects, courses, and youth innovation**
-- 🧩 Structured with reusable React components and custom styling
+- 🧩 Showcases digital learning initiatives, projects, and web solutions
-- ⚙️ Optimized for accessibility and performance
+- 🧠 Optimized for speed, maintainability, and accessibility

+> 💡 *Showcases my Laravel full-stack capabilities in real-world use.*

 ---